6. Organize for the next morning.

-If I controlled the American holiday calendar, I would nix the October 31st rule and make Halloween fall on the last Friday of October every year, regardless of the date.
-It's the perfect way to celebrate.
+If I controlled the American holiday calendar, I would nix the October 31st rule and make Halloween always fall on weekend.
+When Halloween falls on a Friday or Saturday, it's easier to navigate and have fun.

 Here are some tips I've gathered to celebrate Halloween on a school night to make sure it's stress-free, but still fun.